silvererudite/personal-site/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello!
 I am a Research Engineer from Bangladesh.
 I work with LLMs, VLMs and computer vision models.
 I study their architecture and underlying theory that govern their reasoning process.
-I like to perform rigorous experiments to verify and understand language model's complex behavious.
+I like to perform rigorous experiments to verify and understand language model's complex behaviours.

-I occasionally publish in-depth analysis of my experiments and paper studies as blog posts here.
+I share in-depth analysis of my experiments and paper studies as blog posts here.
 Superficial learning causes unsatisfaction so whatever I talk about you can assume I spent a significant number of time studying.

 I want to practice slow research that build foundational work.
-A lot of my idealogies are inspired from amazing researchers that I admire.
+A lot of my idealogies are inspired from amazing researchers like Andrej Karpathy, Allen-Zhu, Kaimeng He and many others.

-Please reach out if you want to discuss a research collaboration or anime.
+Please reach out if you want to discuss a research collaboration or animes.